Pingasmaster/newtube/README.md

 ### `installer`

 - Purpose: one-stop setup/teardown tool that also enforces the signed-release workflow.
-It writes `/etc/newtube-env`, deploys nginx, copies binaries into `/opt/newtube/bin`, installs the systemd units (`newtube-backend`, `newtube-routine`, `software-updater.service/.timer`), and verifies every update using the public key embedded in `release-public-key.json`.
+It writes `/etc/newtube-env`, deploys nginx, copies binaries into `/opt/newtube/bin`, installs the systemd units (`newtube-backend`, `newtube-routine`, `software-updater.service/.timer`), and verifies every update using the public key at `<WWW_ROOT>/release-public-key.json`.
 Root is required for install/uninstall/reinstall (only `--cleanup` is non-root).
 - Behaviour:
   - Prompts for/creates the media root (stores downloads + metadata) and www root (served by nginx), rebuilds the project, and copies fresh binaries into `/opt/newtube/bin`.
   - Deploys a Let’s Encrypt-friendly nginx config for the supplied domain and reloads nginx automatically.